Godward and Manward Manifestation

 But we do see Him who was made for a little while lower than the angels, namely, Jesus, because of the suffering of death crowned with glory and honor, so that by the grace of God He might taste death for everyone.

 - Hebrews 2:9

 God the Son takes on human flesh, lives a life without sin and submits to a sacrificial death on the cross to pay the sin-debt that all men owed to God (required by God's perfect justice).

 But He was pierced through for our transgressions, He was crushed for our iniquities; The chastening for our well-being fell upon Him, and by His scourging we are healed.

 - Isaiah 53:5

-The fact that He was innocent made Him a worthy sacrifice, the fact that He has a divine nature made his sacrifice valuable enough to pay for all the sins of all mankind at he end of the world.
+The fact that He was innocent made Him a worthy sacrifice, the fact that He had a divine nature made his sacrifice valuable enough to pay for all the sins of all mankind until the end of the world.

 11Every priest stands daily ministering and offering time after time the same sacrifices, which can never take away sins; 12but He, having offered one sacrifice for sins for all time, sat down at the right hand of God, 13waiting from that time onward until His enemies be made a footstool for His feet.
 14For by one offering He has perfected for all time those who are sanctified.